President Trump Executive Orders and Proclamations

 Does the Muslim and Refugee Ban affect LGBTQ and/or HIV-positive refugees who have been cleared to resettle in the United States?

-The current Muslim and Refugee Ban stops the U.S. government from designating any new refugees for 120 days.
-It also halts the State Department from resettling refugees through the United States Refugee Admissions Program.
+The Muslim and Refugee Ban put a temporary halt on the U.S. government from designating any new refugees until October 24, 2017.
+It also halted the State Department from resettling refugees through the United States Refugee Admissions Program.
 However, individuals who have already been designated as refugees who travel to the U.S. through some other means are likely to be allowed to enter.
-The Second Ban also reduces the number of refugees that the U.S. may resettle in 2017 from 110,000 to 50,000.
+The Ban also reduced the number of refugees that the U.S. may resettle in 2017 from 110,000 to 50,000.
+In July 2017, this cap was reached.

-Despite the Executive Orders, many important aspects of the asylum framework remain the same.
+Despite the President’s orders and proclamation, many important aspects of the asylum framework remain the same.
 For example, the U.S. will continue to protect asylum seekers on the basis of sexual orientation and gender identity if they have a reasonable fear of persecution from their country of origin.

 Note: If you have filed for asylum and your case is NOT in court, you can check the average wait time here: https://www.uscis.gov/humanitarian/refugees-asylum/asylum/affirmative-asylum-scheduling-bulletin.
 If your case IS in immigration court, you may check the date of your next hearing by calling toll free: 1-800-898-7180.
 Please have your alien registration (or A number) ready.

-Furthermore, the Executive Orders instruct the Department of Homeland Security to target for deportation anyone who has been convicted of a crime, who has been charged with a crime, or who has done something that could be deemed a “chargeable offense.”
+Furthermore, one Executive Order instructs the Department of Homeland Security to target for deportation anyone who has been convicted of a crime, who has been charged with a crime, or who has done something that could be deemed a “chargeable offense.”
 This language is very vague, and probably a violation of due process.
-It is not yet clear how the asylum offices or the immigration courts will implement these Orders.
+It is not yet clear how the asylum offices or the immigration courts will implement this new policy.
 But for now, if you have any concerns about whether you may be at risk for being accused of a crime or a “chargeable offense,” you should speak with a reputable immigration attorney for advice.

 The American asylum system is an absolute necessity for LGBTQ and HIV-positive people from all parts of the world.
 Everyone should have the right to express their sexual orientation and gender identity proudly and openly.
 At the same time, no one should ever be subjected to stigma or punishment because they are living with HIV.
 Our nation has long been a beacon of hope for those in need of protection.
 It must remain so.
 Immigration Equality will work every day to protect and preserve the asylum system for our community.